 “About once a month, our folks come to speak on a panel about a particular instance or issue they need to share with others,” she explains.
 “This is multidisciplinary with nurses, physicians, pharmacists, and others who want to debrief or talk about something very personal for them or to share how they handled it.”

 For instance, one session involved a long-term patient who had died.
 Some employees had gotten very close to the patient and wanted to share their feelings about the loss, Schultz says.

 “We have one topic per event, and usually different people can share at the event,” she adds.

 The sessions are held in a large meeting room, which sometimes has standing room only.
 Attendees can bring their lunch with them, as the meeting takes place at lunch time.

 “People want to share,” Schultz says.
 “They want that ability to garner input and support from their co-workers.”

 Create nice surprises: “The day the physician had 22 patients, starting at 12:30, he said ‘I’d like to get a treat for the nurses in the afternoon – I know it’s going to be a long day,’” Kilgore says.
 “Those little things are huge, and it comes from me or the surgeons.”

 Other nice surprises will be a catered lunch for staff after a particularly busy week or month, she says.

 “I try to acknowledge everyone,” she says.
 “I’ll do a nurses’ week and bring in lunch or breakfast.”

-After closing at noon on a Friday, all surgery center employees head across the street to a botanical garden called the Frederik Meijer Gardens for a holiday luncheon.
+After closing the center at noon on a Friday, all surgery center employees head across the street to a botanical garden called the Frederik Meijer Gardens.
+They have a holiday luncheon.
 Employees from the surgery center are joined by staff from the company’s various clinics, as well.